IBMTechSales/was-appmod/docs/appmod-labs/OperationalModernization/README.md

 ## Remove your deployment (standard deployment without operator) (Hands-on)

-1. To remove the deploment from the above scenario without the operator, run the command:
+1. Return to the terminal window on the VM (Not inside of the container), remove the deploment from the above scenario without the operator, using the following commands:

     **Note:** The pre-installed resources such as DB2, are **not** removed.

     ```
+	cd /home/ibmuser/openshift-workshop-was/labs/Openshift/OperationalModernization

     oc delete -f deploy
     ```